 What was your first art / design job?

 I think it was a couple of cassette covers for this experimental noise label called Tape Drift.

-When did you realise you were going to be an artist?
+When did you realize you were going to be an artist?

 Ha!
-Not sure I’ve realised it yet, but it’s certainly been an aspiration for a long time.
+Not sure I’ve realized it yet, but it’s certainly been an aspiration for a long time.

 I’d always been pretty creative as a kid, but it wasn’t until around 2011-12 that I became interested in pursuing art as a career.
 That’s when I started putting out work, contacting record labels and pitching for projects.

 Also, I think a lot of it had to do with discovering this big, underground, tape label and DIY music scene existed; finding lots of artists who were putting out all these self releases had a big impact on me.
 I realized that you can just get on and make stuff happen, without needing to worry all the time about whether artwork is 100% polished or finished.